gemlink/masternode_setup/README.md

 2.Your masternode privatekey copied from GemCore</br>

-This is example </br>
+<b>This is example </br>

 Your vps ip is 193.25.2.5 </br>

-Your masternode privatekey copied from GemCore: 5JJsdfsdfsddfsdYddsfucbUne68m51yumu5Peen5j5hrg4nrjej4 </br>
+Your masternode privatekey copied from GemCore: 5JJsdfsdfsddfsdYddsfucbUne68m51yumu5Peen5j5hrg4nrjej4 </br></b>

 You need to use it with second script to install the script correctly. </br>
 ```